circleci/circleci-docs/jekyll/_cci2/local-cli-getting-started.md

 ---
 layout: classic-docs
-title: "Getting Started with the Local CLI "
+title: "Getting Started with the CircleCI CLI"
-short-title: "Getting Started with the Local CLI"
+short-title: "Getting Started with the CircleCI CLI"
-description: "An introduction to interfacing with CircleCI from the commandline"
+description: "An introduction to interfacing with CircleCI from the command line"
 categories: [getting-started]
 order: 50
 ---

 # Overview

 For those who prefer to spend most of their development time in the terminal, consider installing the [CircleCI CLI](https://github.com/CircleCI-Public/circleci-cli) to interact with your projects on CircleCI.
-This document provides a step-by-step guide on intializing and working with a CircleCI project primarily in the terminal.
+This document provides a step-by-step guide on intializing and working with a CircleCI project primarily from within the terminal.

 # Prerequisites

-- You are using a unix-machine (Mac or Linux): the CircleCI CLI tool is installable on Windows but is in beta and not as fully featured as unix installations.
+- You are using a unix-machine (Mac or Linux): the CircleCI CLI tool _is_ installable on Windows but is currently in beta and not as fully featured as unix installations.
 - You have a basic knowledge of CI/CD and the features and concepts of CircleCI's offerings.
 - You have a GitHub account
 - You have a CircleCI account.
 - You have your terminal open and ready to go.
 - Optional: An installation of Github's [`Hub`](https://hub.github.com/) command line tool (allowing us to interface with Github from the command line rather than the web UI).
 Learn [how to install Hub](https://github.com/github/hub#installation).

-If some of these prerequisites sound unfamiliar, or you are new to the CircleCI platform, you may want to consider reading our [getting started]({{site.baseurl}}/2.0/getting-started/) guide or reading our [getting started concepts document](https://circleci.com/docs/2.0/concepts/#section=getting-started) before proceeding.
+If some of these prerequisites sound unfamiliar, or you are new to the CircleCI platform, you may want to consider reading our [getting started]({{site.baseurl}}/2.0/getting-started/) guide or reading our [concepts document](https://circleci.com/docs/2.0/concepts/#section=getting-started) before proceeding.

 # Steps